aayushi892/emotion_detect/README.md

 ## 📊 Dataset

-The dataset used for this project is sourced from [insert source, e.g., FER2013], containing a variety of facial expressions, including:
+The dataset used for this project contains a variety of facial expressions, including:

 | Emotion         | Description                                       |
 |------------------|---------------------------------------------------|